liebki/UnicodeEmojiNet/README.md

 EmojiManager emojiManager = new EmojiManager(string operatingFolder, bool skipAdditional);
 ```

-#### What is skipAdditional?
+#### What does skipAdditional do?

-If **skipAdditional**  is true, only the main-list will be queried and
+If **skipAdditional**  is set to true, only the main-list will be queried and
-processed (https://unicode.org/emoji/charts/full-emoji-list.html) the other list(s) won't be used because they "only"
+processed (which is https://unicode.org/emoji/charts/full-emoji-list.html), the other list(s) won't be because they "only"
 contain variations like all skin tones, the main list only contains the yellow tone.

 ### Code

-Here are all available things you can do right now:
+Here are all things you can do right now:

-#### Check if the html files are present in the operatingFolder:
+#### Check if html source files are present in operatingFolder:

-This method checks if the **needed** html files are present so it returns true or false.
+This method checks if the **needed** html files are present and returns true or false.

 ```csharp
 bool AreHtmlFilesPresent = emojiManager.AreSourcesPresent();
 ```

-#### Download html files and process those:
+#### Download html source files and process:

-To download the needed emoji files and process them, you need to call this before you do anything else (or ensure the
-files are available).
+Before you can do anything else, call this so (the files are processed and) everything is done.
-If this was called once and the files are present, it doesn't have to be run again.
+But if this was called once and the files are present, you are good to go.

 ```csharp
 emojiManager.DownloadAndProcessFiles();